Roe v. Wade Case Summary: What You Need to Know

 Roe v.
-Wade is a 1973 lawsuit that famously led to the Supreme Court making a ruling on women's right to an abortion.
+Wade is a 1973 lawsuit that famously led to the Supreme Court making a ruling on abortion rights.
 Jane Roe, an unmarried pregnant woman, filed suit on behalf of herself and others to challenge Texas abortion laws.
 A Texas doctor joined Roe's lawsuit, arguing that the state's abortion laws were too vague for doctors to follow.
 He had previously been arrested for violating the statute.

 At the time, abortion was illegal in Texas unless it was done to save the mother's life.
 It was a crime to get an abortion or to attempt one.